Sightseeing & Accommodation north of Inverness

 PORTMAHOMACK (just to the east of Tain)

 Archaeologists working here have discovered the first known Pictish monastery in the Highlands.
 Probably built in the 8th century, it may have housed 50 people.
 Over a hundred pieces of carved stone have been found.
 There is a carved stone featuring 4 clerics and 2 fighting lions, plus carvings of a cow, bull and calf.
 The team from the University of York have also uncovered items ranging from the 2nd to the 16th centuries.
 Beneath Tarbat Old Church in Portmahomack, over 400 skeletons have been found dating from the 7th century.
 Information about these is contained within the Tarbat Discovery Centre (telephone 01862 871 790).
 Opening times are as follows.
-From first Saturday in March to first Saturday in May 2pm - 5pm.
-From first Sunday in May to last Saturday in September 10am - 5pm.
-From last Sunday in September until 23 December 2pm - 5pm.
-Closed January & February.
-Admission charge: 3.50 for adults, 1 pound for 12-18 year olds.
-Children under 12, free.
+Open 10am - 5pm Monday to Saturday from Easter to September, plus Sunday afternoons June to September.
+Also open daily in October - afternoons only.
+Group visits at other times can be booked by appointment.
+Admission charge (free for children under 12).
 For detailed online info about the archaeology of this site, visit the pages by York University.

 For B&B accommodation in Portmahomack, visit Wentworth House, a former manse set in 2 acres, situated on golf course next to the Pictish archaeological site and only 2 minutes from the beach.
 Contact Monica Elliott (phone 01862 871897).

 Explore these villages (Shandwick, Balintore and Hilton) along the Easter Ross coastline and follow the Sculpture Trail.
-There are 5 works of art reflecting the history and character of the area.
-This includes the Mermaid of the North which is a 10ft bronzed wood statue sitting on a rock by Balintore.
+There are 5 works of art celebrating Fishing, Faith, Fortitude, Folklore and the Four Corners of the Earth.
+This includes the Mermaid of the North which sits on a rock known as Clach Dubh (black rock in Gaelic) by the shore in Balintore.
+Originally made from wood and resin by Steve Hayward from Hilton in 2007, but damaged by a storm in 2012 and replaced with a bronze cast model.

 The Seaboard Centre in Balintore has a cafe (open Tuesday to Saturday) and local info (tel: 01862 832 888).
 Annual events include the Seaboard Gala (July) and the Fisherfolk Festival (June).